NateSaint/handwriting-recognition/README.md

 # handwriting-recognition-neural-network
-Implementing my first neural network to recognize handwritten digits.
+Neural network to recognize handwritten digits.

+First time implementing a neural network.

 Trained and tested using the MNIST dataset for handwritten digits.